Transistors

 Your brain contains around 100 billion cells called neurons—the tiny switches that let you think and remember things.
 Computers contain billions of miniature "brain cells" as well.
 They're called transistors and they're made from silicon, a chemical element commonly found in sand.
 Transistors have revolutionized electronics since they were first invented over half a century ago by John Bardeen, Walter Brattain, and William Shockley.
 But what are they—and how do they work?

 Photo: An insect with three legs?
 No, a typical transistor on an electronic circuit board.
-Although simple circuits contain individual transistors like this, complex circuits inside computers also contain microchips, each of which might have thousands, millions, or hundreds of millions of transistors packed inside.
+Although simple circuits contain individual transistors like this, complex circuits inside computers also contain microchips, which might have 50 billion transistors or more packed inside!
 (Technically, if you're interested in the more geeky bits, this is a 5401B silicon PNP amplifier transistor.
 I'll explain what all that stuff means in a moment.)

 Sponsored links